jonohewitt/locavore/README.md

 Content focuses around recipes 🥗, information resources 📚, blog posts 👩‍💻, and data visualisations 📊.

-Built using Gatsby, React, GraphQL, Styled-Components, MDX and D3.
+Built using Gatsby, React, Typescript, GraphQL, Styled-Components and MDX.

 _We'd love to collaborate!
 Please get in touch if you'd like to share any data, ideas or give feedback about the site._